LiangChen3519/CR3000Data_Merge/README.md

 Why we need to these full times series data file, because it helps for further processes, for example intergrated with ERA5-LAND data series to gap-fill the missing part.
 In the future, the gapfill part will be also considered.

+## todo list

+- Reverise the time series produce code, we should combine all datetime first
+- Resampling process, for example, to hourly, to daily or half-hourly